thiago88sp/fortinet_lab/README.md

         - Phase 2: Defines the traffic selectors and security settings for the VPN tunnel.
         - Firewall Policies: Allow traffic between the two networks based on source and destination addresses.
         - Static Routes: Add routes for the remote network subnets on each FortiGate VM.
-* [Azure Bastion]() (One in each region, but it is possible to use a single Bastion in one of the regions to communicate with the VMs in the private subnet.)
+* [Azure Bastion](): One in each region, but it is possible to use a single Bastion in one of the regions to communicate with the VMs in the private subnet.
-* [VMs]():Two Linux Ubuntu VMs (one in each region for VPN communication testing)
+* [VMs](): Two Linux Ubuntu VMs (one in each region for VPN communication testing)

 # Deployment